 The Security of it All

 After companies have invested significant financial and human resources to secure their networks and data, making their IT assets available in the cloud can be unsettling to chief information officers who fear cyberattacks.
-But analysis from Gartner has shown IaaS providers have a solid history on data security.
+But analysis from Gartner has shown IaaS providers have a solid history of data security.

 In its January 2020 white paper “The Top 10 Cloud Myths,” Gartner indicated cloud computing early on had its security challenges compared to on-premise networks.

-“However,” Gartner wrote, "there have been very few security breaches in the public cloud, and most breaches continue to involve misconfiguration of the cloud service.
+“However,” Gartner wrote, "there have been very few security breaches in the public cloud, and most breaches continue to involve a misconfiguration of the cloud service.
 Today, the majority of cloud providers invest significantly in security, realizing that their business would be at risk without doing so.”

 As a result, security strategies and tactics should be jointly developed and implemented by both the IaaS provider and the transportation and logistics industry customer.

-Commerce is rallying back for the second half of 2020.
+Commerce rallied back for the second half of 2020.
 One of the long-lasting side effects of COVID-19 will be faster, safer remote access to networks and data.
 Some transportation services-related companies will continue exploring and deploying IaaS while others will onboard over the next few quarters or surely before the next wave of economic uncertainty hits.